Phoenixville Table Tennis Club

 • When there are a large number or people waiting, please pick someone else who has been waiting and who has not just come off the table.
 Or consider asking three players for a doubles match.

-***When the player count exceeds 26 we go to CODE RED :Matches are best 2 out of 3 or a timed practice of 10 minutes.
+***When the player count exceeds 26 we go to CODE RED :Matches are EXACTLY 3 games OR a timed practice of 10 minutes.

 Doubles matches will remain best 3 out of 5 during red and green.